 Yes, the squat is technically a total body exercise.
 From maintaining upper back tightness, bracing your core the entire 360-degree circumference, and using your lower body to drive you up, there really isn’t a muscle not working or engaged at some point.
 Being intentional about each rep reinforces this, but particularly in the legs.
 From the start, the legs and glutes should flex as you stand waiting to perform the rep. This, in my opinion, and experience, creates a slight “activation” of the very muscles we want working when the weight is trying to hold us down.
 Then, during the descent, there should be a mind-body connection with the legs to help you control your descent.
 Whether you’re a dive bomb squatter or someone who is precise and calculated as you go down, the legs need to be very much involved and thought of.
 Finally, as you are in the hole and making your way up, you should be thinking of pushing your legs through the floor as your upper back drives into the bar.
 Staying strong in your legs allows all of that to happen; briefly letting this just “happen”, especially during sub-max and maximal efforts, again, limits potential and puts one at risk for injury.

-Well there you have it, my top 4 cues raw lifters should live by!
+Well there you have it, my top 4 squat cues!
 During your next squat session, give these a try and be sure to tell me what you think!

 *Article featured on Girls Who Powerlift Blog*